LeChad/ObjectDetection/README.md

 Also my half-assed attempt at explaining how the Yolo Algorhitm works [here](https://docs.google.com/document/d/1YhXyALjIhVPoSHYdTMZpPfFjiKQeeyoZsVEdrhWfBfI/edit?usp=sharing)

+BFollowed the guide from Ayoosh Kathuria on how to Implement YoloV3 with Pytorch from Scratch.
+His article was very informative and insightful.

+Although his code is very raw and unelegant, it performs quite well and after hours of headaches, you're able to break it down.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.